This article was originally published here.

-Hi there, this is a new tutorial category in my blog.
+This is a new tutorial category in my blog.
 It's Computer Vision.
 In this blog, I'd like to show you something cool.
-It's how to perform Face Detection using your camera / Webcam.
+It's how to perform Face Detection using your camera / webcam.
 You'll see how your application can detect faces from a captured image.
 Curious about it?
-Let's take a look how to do that.
+Let's take a look at how to do that.

-This what you need to follow this tutorial:
+This is what you need to follow this tutorial:

 After you've got what you need, it's time to rock!